Bylaws of the Security Industry Association

 Section P. Interest Groups and Advisory Council

-(1) Interest Groups.
+- Interest Groups.
 Certain Members within the large and diverse security industry may have special interests, and those Members may wish to form an Interest Group as defined in this section to pursue common interests.
 The Board, by a vote of a majority of the number of Directors present at any regularly constituted Board meeting, shall have the sole power to: establish or dissolve an Interest Group and define or change the title and scope of an Interest Group.
 The Board may, from time to time and upon recommendations of the SIA Membership Committee or the SIA Strategic Planning Committee, establish new Interest.

 The Corporation shall allocate the resources required to establish and maintain programs, benefits and services for each Interest Group.
 Such allocations shall be determined by the Board and should be proportional to the group’s representation in membership and/or appropriate for its strategic significance as identified by the Strategic Planning Committee.
 Each Interest Group will have a representative, appointed by the Chairman of the association, who will sit on the Advisory Council.

-In addition, the Advisory Council membership will include committee chairs from core areas, the Membership Committee chair, the Marketing Committee Chair and a representative from each active Interest Group.
-Each SIA Advisory Council Member who is also a SIA Regular Member will have one vote in all matters requiring a vote.
+In addition, the Advisory Council membership will include committee chairs from core areas, the Membership Committee chair, the Marketing Committee Chair, and a representative from each active Interest Group.
+Each SIA Advisory Council Member who is also an SIA Regular Member will have one vote in all matters requiring a vote.
 All Members must be appointed and approved by the Chairman of the Corporation in accordance with regular appointment procedures.